SAP-samples/teched2025-CS261/exercises/ex1/README.md

 # Health Monitoring

->> Information Health Monitoring
+The Health Monitoring application allows you to check the health of your monitored cloud service and technical systems from an application and customer perspective.

->> Further reading (for later) e.g. Expert Portal / SAP Help Portal
+Further information can be found on Expert Portal: [Health Monitoring](https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/health-monitoring.html)

 ## Let's get started